UnknownNPC/telegram-media-extractor-bot/README.md

 - **Supported Media Types:**
     - JPEG images
     - GIFs (stored as MP4 in both Twitter and Telegram)
+    - Videos (MP4)
 - **Platform Integration:** Twitter (media URLs are provided to the bot)

+__The bot may also work with videos and images from Instagram, but this functionality is experimental and requires further testing.__
+__Important: Links to the middle of a thread or complex URLs may fail.
+For higher reliability, use direct links to single posts with media.__
-__Please check tests to understand what type of URLs work at the current moment__
+__Please check tests to understand what type of URLs work at the current moment.
+Testing has primarily been conducted using Twitter media links.__

 ### Planned Improvements:

-- Support for video downloads
+- Expanding platform support beyond Twitter and Instagram

 ## Getting Started